Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

 ## Dialogue

-> 00:03:10

-TV announcer has no subs

-> 01:17:36: The knowledge of the Einzberns is in Archer's arm.

-"The knowledge" implies it's everything (it's not) pls2gib TLC

 > 01:22:59: {\i1}She went for a lovely walk.

 whole sequence: make this like 10x more nursery rhyme-y

-> 00:06:20: {\i1}Nah, he's just using it.

-why is shirou so sure?

 > 01:23:12: {\i1}Go, go.